The Rancho Cucamonga Transient Occupancy Tax Measure

 Required Fiscal Accountability Keeps All Funds Local

-The City’s current TOT is subject to mandatory accountability requirements and a potential ballot measure to increase it would include the same provisions, including:
+The City’s current TOT is subject to mandatory accountability requirements and if passed the increase measure would include the same provisions, including:

 • A clear system of accountability would be required, including annual independent audits and public disclosure of spending